 Once the severance petition is filed, a Board agent will be assigned to review the petition and determine its validity.
-The employer and the exclusive representative will be requested to file responses either supporting or opposing the severance petition.
-If neither opposes the proposed severance, and if the request was timely and adequately supported, an election will be conducted in the severed unit.
-If the employer or the exclusive representative disputes the appropriateness of the proposed unit, a Board agent will conduct further investigations to determine whether the unit proposed by the severance petition should be granted.
+The employer and the exclusive representative will be requested to file responses either supporting or opposing the severance request.
+If the exclusive representative states that it does not oppose granting the severance, and if a request for recognition was timely and adequately supported, the employer may either grant recognition to the petitioner or dispute the appropriateness of the proposed unit.

+If the petition was filed as a petition for certification, voluntary recognition cannot be granted.
+If the employer or exclusive representative disputes the appropriateness of the proposed unit, a Board agent will conduct further investigations to determine whether the unit proposed by the severance petition should be granted.
 This process may include informal settlement conferences or a formal hearing.